shwoodwind.co.uk

 YAS61 padsThe big problem here is that pads aren't exactly flat - they tend to roll down at the edge - so it's very important to ensure that you maximise the flat area by fitting pads that completely fill the cups.
 If you don't you run the risk of the tonehole trying to make a seal on the roll-off of the pad, and this is never satisfactory.

-The largest cup shown of the low Bb key - and you can just see that the tonehole impression practically falls of the side of the pad.
-It wouldn't have mattered though, as it was completely impossible to get a note anywhere near the low Bb...and if it were possible the Bb pad was leaking anyway.
+The largest cup shown is that of the low Bb key - and you can just see that the tonehole impression practically falls off the side of the pad.
+It wouldn't have mattered though, as it was completely impossible to get a note anywhere near the low Bb...and even if it were possible the Bb pad was leaking anyway.

 On its own this job is one of the most unedifying exhibits I've ever had the misfortune to display, and even now I can feel the cold chill of revulsion that creeps up your spine....but wait, the worst is yet to come!